-The first question to ask about this recommendation is whether OPR is the proper venue for the requested amendment adoption.
-While OPR is the entity that proposes revisions to the Guidelines for possible formal promulgation by the California Natural Resources Agency (CNRA), the intent of the Guidelines is to reflect existing statutory law rather than to create new law that goes beyond, or is inconsistent with, what is found in statute.
-36 While the Legislature has delegated to OPR and CNRA the authority to periodically update the Guidelines (see Pub.
+The first question to ask about this recommendation is whether the Governor's Office of Land Use and Climate Change Innovation (LCI) (formerly the Office of Planning and Research or OPR) is the proper venue for the requested amendment adoption.
+While LCI is the entity that proposes revisions to the Guidelines for possible formal promulgation by the California Natural Resources Agency (CNRA), the intent of the Guidelines is to reflect existing statutory law rather than to create new law that goes beyond, or is inconsistent with, what is found in statute.
+While the Legislature has delegated to LCI and CNRA the authority to periodically update the Guidelines (see Pub.
 Resources Code, § 21083.05), the resulting revisions must be consistent with existing statutes and case law.
-Although the Guidelines are regulations, and thus have the force of law behind them (where they use "mandatory" language), revisions to the Guidelines must be consistent with statutory limitations imposed on all rulemaking by the California Administrative Procedure Act.
+Although the Guidelines are regulations and thus have the force of law behind them (where they use "mandatory" language), revisions to the Guidelines must be consistent with statutory limitations imposed on all rulemaking by the California Administrative Procedure Act.
 The Office of Administrative Law (OAL) reviews all proposed regulations in California against these limitations.
 OAL reviews all proposed new regulations against the following standards: Necessity; Authority; Clarity; Consistency; Referenced; and Nonduplication.
 (Gov. Code, §§ 11349, 11349.1.)
-As a practical matter, these standards limit the discretion of agencies such as OPR and CNRA to get creative in interpreting existing statutes and court cases.
-For example, "Necessity" requires showing "the need for a regulation to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific[.]
+As a practical matter, these standards limit the discretion of agencies such as LCI and CNRA to get creative in interpreting existing statutes and court cases.
+For example, "necessity" requires showing "the need for a regulation to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific[.]
 (Id., § 11349, subd. (a).)
-And "Consistency" means "being in harmony with, and not in conflict with or contradictory to, existing statutes, court decisions, or other provisions of law."
+And "consistency" means "being in harmony with, and not in conflict with or contradictory to, existing statutes, court decisions, or other provisions of law."